Share files

 Export PDFs

-• Image formats: JPEG and PNG
+• Image formats: JPEG, PNG

 1. From the bottom menu, tap moretools > exportpdf Export PDF.

-1. In the Export PDF page that opens, select Document or Image as the export option, as required.
+2. In the Export PDF page that opens, select Document or Image as the export option, as required.

 1. To export the PDF to a document format:

 3. To change the language, tap the selected language and select a different language.
 By default, the export language is the same as your installed app.
-Acrobat app supports many export languages.

-4. Tap “Export”.
+4. Tap Export.

 1. To export the PDF to an image format: